 A common way to fight a low-impact defense in Nevada is to employ experts who can demonstrate how the injuries resulted from the collision.
 Examples of these experts include accident reconstruction specialists, biomechanical engineers, and doctors.

 Victims injured in a car accident are advised not to negotiate with an insurance company without an attorney, especially in seemingly low-impact cases.
 An experienced lawyer can substantially increase victims’ odds of getting a winning settlement that covers all their expenses and more.

-In this article our Las Vegas Nevada personal injury attorneys answer frequently-asked-questions about the low-impact defense in Nevada car accident cases, including the definition and how to fight it.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about the low-impact defense in Nevada car accident cases, including the definition and how to fight it.
 Click on a topic to jump to that section:

 - 1. What is a “low impact defense” in Nevada car accident cases?

 - 2. Can “low impact” car accidents in Nevada cause injuries?

 - 3. How do I recover damages for a “low impact” car accident in Nevada?

 - 4. Can I get punitive damages after a “low impact” car accident in Nevada?

 - 5. How do I prove that a “low impact” car accident in Nevada caused my injuries?

 - 6. How long do I have to sue for a “low impact” accident in Nevada?